thdemeola/special_topics_final/README.md

 > You must also be logged into https://claude.ai/ in your browser and have allowed cookies in order to interface with the mdoel through the API.

 ## Contents
++ *requirements.txt* – a list of required dependencies
 + *quotes.txt* – the list of quotes I used for this project
 + *prompt_template.txt* – the prompt template I used for this project
 + *final_write_up.pdf* – the final paper written in ACL format describing the study in its entirety